 While either sitting or standing with shoulders directly over your hips, raise your arms with elbows locked above your head.
 Clasp your hands.
 Bend your elbows while lowering your clasped hands behind your head letting them to drop loosely.
 This should open your chest while tightening your shoulder blades together.
 Hold bent, clasped hands for 10 seconds.
 Raise arms above your head and drop back down to your side.
 Repeat five times.

 4. Wheely Good Support

 Sit on the floor in a relaxed position with either your legs crossed or knees bent and feet firmly on the ground.
-Place the Plexus Wheel against your back.
-While holding onto the wheel, slowly lower your upper back on top of the wheel and allow your head to rest on it’s mat.
+Place the Chirp Wheel against your back.
+While holding onto the wheel, slowly lower your upper back on top of the wheel and allow your head to rest on its mat.
 Once securely on the wheel, release your hold and lay hands loosely on the ground.
 Stay in this position for at least 30 seconds while breathing deeply.
 You can stay longer, or repeat a few times to release your upper back pain.

 5. Roll it Out

 Sit on the floor with legs bent and feet firmly on the floor.
-Place the Plexus Wheel about 6 inches from behind your back vertically.
-Lay your upper back onto the wheel with it in between your shoulder blades while raising your booty off the floor and keeping your knees in a 90 degree angle.
+Place the Chirp Wheel about 6 inches from behind your back vertically.
+Lay your upper back onto the wheel with it in between your shoulder blades while raising your booty off the floor and keeping your knees in a 90-degree angle.
 Roll back and forth with the wheel on your upper back by bending and straightening your legs.
 It will be a forward-backward motion.
 For a deeper stretch lower the back of your head to the mat.
 Roll out 10 times.